Nikon Buckmaster 3-9x40mm Riflescope

 By Chuck Hawks

 Nikon made their worldwide reputation as a manufacturer of professional grade 35mm cameras and lenses.
-But they also manufacture many other premium optical products in the medical, industrial, and consumer fields.
-One of those, introduced (if I remember correctly) during the 1980's, is telescopic sights.
+However, they also manufacture many other premium optical products in the medical, industrial, and consumer fields.
+One of those, introduced (if I remember correctly) during the 1980s, is telescopic sights.

 Nikon's Buckmaster riflescopes constitute their medium priced line.
 One of the most popular of these is the scope reviewed here, the Buckmaster 3-9x40mm.
 Nikon bills this scope as a: "Classic variable, excellent for game from deer to varmints."

-3-9 variable power scopes are the most popular type on today's market.
+3-9x variable power scopes are the most popular type on today's market.
 They offer lots of magnification for target shooting and sighting-in at the rifle range at the higher (6x-9x) powers, and adequate field of view for most big game hunting applications at the low (3x-5x) end of their magnification scale.
-Actually, the 2-7x variable power scope is probably an even better all-around big game hunting scope, but magnification is easy to sell so the 3-9x is more popular.
+Actually, the 2-7x or 2.5-8x variable power scopes are probably an even better all-around big game hunting scope, as they offer a greater field of view at minimum power, but magnification is easy to sell so the 3-9x is more popular.

 The Nikon Buckmaster 3-9x40mm is Nikon's most popular entry in this mainstream scope market.
-It is widely available from online retailers, sporting goods stores, gun shops, and discount department stores across the U.S., usually selling for about $200 in 2005.
+It is widely available from online retailers, sporting goods stores, gun shops and discount department stores across the U.S.

 Like most modern scopes, the 3-9x40mm Buckmaster is nitrogen filled and O-ring sealed to make it waterproof and fogproof.
 It is supplied with a Nicoplex reticle, one of the better copies of the famous Leupold Duplex.
 Nikon claims that their Brightview multi-coatings provide 92% light transmission.
 Finger tip steel to brass windage and elevation adjustments are standard.
-The external finish of our test scope is a durable, scratch-resistant matte black.
+The external finish of our test scope is a durable, scratch-resistant, deep satin black.

 Nikon Buckmaster scopes are covered by a Lifetime Limited Warranty.
 Included with each scope is a Nikon Fog Eliminator wipe to help eliminate exterior fogging in even the most extreme conditions.